91159 Demonstrate understanding of gene expression

 Environmental factors vary widely, but can include temperature, wind, salinity, available nutrients etc. (Any reasonable / appropriate environmental factors can be accepted).
 The genotype provides the instruction set for a particular structure or function, but this may not be able to be fully expressed if the environmental conditions work against it.
 Eg, plant height is controlled by both genotype and environment.
 If a cutting is taken from a plant that is prostrate (grows close to the ground) due to the environmental factor of the wind, when it is grown in a sheltered garden the genotype is expressed fully and the result is a tall plant.
 The genotype of the plant has not changed at all, so this is not the case of a tall plant genotype vs. a prostrate genotype.

-genetic disorder that affects mostly the lungs but also the pancreas, liver, kidneys and intestine.Long-term issues include difficulty breathing and coughing up sputum as a result of frequent lung infections.
+Cystic fibrosis (CF), also known as mucoviscidosis, is a genetic disorder that affects mostly the lungs but also the pancreas, liver, kidneys and intestine.Long-term issues include difficulty breathing and coughing up sputum as a result of frequent lung infections.
 Other symptoms include sinus infections, poor growth, fatty stool, clubbing of the finger and toes, and infertility in males among others.
 Different people may have different degrees of symptoms.